Dive into Exceptional Customer Service Without Drowning

 To put it simply, people have better things to do in the middle of the day than to get on the phone or come into a store.

 Want more stats?
 I’ll give you them.

 - Everyday, 18 million people in the UK work nine to five

 - In 2016 there were 9 million families in the UK

 - People spend up to 26 hours a week doing housework

-And that’s just their job, childcare and cleaning!
+And that’s just the necessities: their job, childcare and cleaning!